Methodologies

 aggrgtr is independent and is not affiliated with, endorsed by, or sponsored by Jagex Ltd. The site uses public data sources, public APIs, public web pages, and stored snapshots.

-The population tracker uses frequent snapshots from official RuneScape sources to show live counts, recent movement, and long-term population patterns.
+The population tracker uses frequent snapshots from official RuneScape sources to show live counts, recent movement, and long-term population trends.

 Where the live numbers come from